-In the event of severe weather, the City of St. Charles School District may choose to dismiss students from school early or cancel events and/or classes for the day.
+In the event of severe weather, the City of St. Charles School District may choose to dismiss students from school early, use an Alternative Methods of Instruction (AMI) day or cancel events and/or classes for the day.
 The cancellations are announced through a variety of media outlets including School Messenger, district Facebook, district Twitter feed, and TV channels 2, 4, and 5.